-You are literally throwing away half of the bottle!
+You are throwing away half of the bottle!

-So the next time you just rinse of the ketchup from your kid’s plate, think about how much of it you are wasting.
+So the next time you rinse off the ketchup from your kid’s plate, think about how much of it you are wasting.

 Just like the toothpaste, only put what you will use.